phonism/genrec/docs/en/getting-started.md

 # Getting Started

-This guide will help you quickly get started with the genrec framework.
+This guide will help you quickly get started with GenRec.

 ## Prerequisites

-- Python 3.8 or higher
+- Python 3.9 or higher
-- CUDA 11.0+ (if using GPU)
+- CUDA 11.0+ (for GPU training)
 - 8GB+ GPU memory (recommended)

 ## Installation